First Responder Bowl

 The First Responder Bowl is an NCAA post-season college football bowl game played annually in the Dallas, Texas, area.
 The bowl was first held on January 1, 2011, and since 2014 has been contested in late December.
 The bowl was held at the Cotton Bowl in Fair Park in Dallas through the 2018 game.
 Since the Cotton Bowl was being used for the 2020 NHL Winter Classic and was not available, the 2019 edition of the bowl was played at Gerald J. Ford Stadium on the campus of Southern Methodist University (SMU) in nearby University Park, Texas.
-The stadium has since become the permanent home of the game.
+That stadium has remained the home of the bowl.

 Originally commissioned as the Dallas Football Classic, it has undergone name changes due to changes in sponsorship.
 From 2011 to 2012, it was named the TicketCity Bowl after sponsor TicketCity.
 It was then known as the Heart of Dallas Bowl when PlainsCapital Bank (2013) and Zaxby's (2014–2017) were its sponsors.
 Since 2018, the game has been sponsored by Servpro and officially known as the Servpro First Responder Bowl.